 Risks of Investing in Global Infrastructure Securities

-Since the portfolio concentrates its assets in global infrastructure securities, the portfolio will be more susceptible to adverse economic or regulatory occurrences affecting global infrastructure companies than an investment company that is not primarily invested in global infrastructure companies.
-Infrastructure issuers may be subject to regulation by various governmental authorities and may also be affected by governmental regulation of rates charged to customers, operational or other mishaps, tariffs and changes in tax laws, regulatory policies and accounting standards.
+Investments in global infrastructure securities will likely be more susceptible to adverse economic or regulatory occurrences affecting global infrastructure companies than an investment that is not primarily invested in global infrastructure companies.
+Infrastructure issuers may be subject to regulation by various governmental authorities and may also be affected by governmental regulation of rates charged to customers, operational or other mishaps, tariffs, and changes in tax laws, regulatory policies, and accounting standards.
 Foreign securities involve special risks, including currency fluctuation and lower liquidity.
-Some global securities may represent small- and medium-sized companies, which may be more susceptible to price volatility than larger companies.
+Some global securities may represent small and medium-sized companies, which may be more susceptible to price volatility than larger companies.

 Cohen & Steers open-end funds are distributed by Cohen & Steers Securities, LLC.